 Designed with large family gathering spaces as well as small areas for intimate moments, the entire home was updated inside and out to accommodate a multigenerational family.
 We took a rustic house that was a bit neglected and created a home that will last for generations as a family estate.

-This project won the following award:
+This project won the following award and recognition:

 2020 NARI Milwaukee RotY Gold Award for Entire House over $1,000,000